CareBoo/Serially/Packages/com.careboo.serially/Documentation/SerializableType.md

 `SerializableType` can be used to Serialize a `System.Type` reference.
 The UI is very similar to the [ShowSerializeReference](ShowSerializeReference.md) attribute.

 Using a `TypeFilter` attribute, you can filter the shown types by a base type, or a custom filter delegate.
+The delegate name given to `TypeFilter` must refer to a delegate of type `Func<IEnumerable<Type>, IEnumerable<Type>>` to work.

 ```cs
 using CareBoo.Serially;